tencentyun/intlcloud-documents/yehe_doc/CDN 与加速/内容分发网络/购买指南/计费说明_intl_en.md

 ### Bill-by-monthly-average-bandwidth

-1. Suppose a customer's billing officially started on February 1 and the contracted price for the specified zone is P USD/Mbps/month.
+1. Suppose a customer's billing officially started on January 1 and the contracted price for the specified zone is P USD/Mbps/month.
 2. A valid day refers to a day when more than 0 Kbps of bandwidth is consumed.
-3. Assuming there are 14 valid days in February , we take the maximum value of the 288 statistical points for each of those 14 valid days as Max_1, Max_2, Max_3..., and Max_14, respectively.
-The billable bandwidth will be Average(Max_1, Max_2, ..., Max_14), and so the February fee is: Average(Max_1, Max_2, ..., Max_14) * P * 14 / 28.
+3. Assuming there are 14 valid days in January , we take the maximum value of the 288 statistical points for each of those 14 valid days as Max_1, Max_2, Max_3..., and Max_14, respectively.
+The billable bandwidth will be Average(Max_1, Max_2, ..., Max_14), and so the January fee is: Average(Max_1, Max_2, ..., Max_14) * P * 14 / 31.

 ### Bill-by-monthly-95th-percentile-bandwidth

-1. Suppose a customer's billing officially started on February 1 and the contracted price for the specified zone is P USD/Mbps/month.
+1. Suppose a customer's billing officially started on January 1 and the contracted price for the specified zone is P USD/Mbps/month.
 2. A valid day refers to a day when more than 0 Kbps of bandwidth is consumed.
-3. Assuming there are 14 valid days in February , 14 valid days has 14 * 288 statistical points, and the highest 5% points are removed.
+3. Assuming there are 14 valid days in January , 14 valid days has 14 * 288 statistical points, and the highest 5% points are removed.
 The highest remaining point is the Max95, which is the billable bandwidth.
-So the February fee is: Max95 * P * 14 / 28.
+So the January fee is: Max95 * P * 14 / 31.

 ## Choosing a billing plan